Holocaust survivors mark 80 years since mass Paris roundup - NewsBreak

 Holocaust survivors mark 80 years since mass Paris roundup

-PARIS — (AP) — French President Emmanuel Macron decried his Nazi-collaborator predecessors and rising antisemitism, vigorously vowing to stamp out Holocaust denial as he paid homage Sunday to thousands of French children sent to death camps 80 years ago for one reason alone: because they were Jewish.

-Family by family, house by house, French police rounded up 13,000 people on two terrifying days in July 1942, wresting children from their mothers' arms and dispatching everyone to Nazi death camps.
-France honored those victims this weekend, as it tries to keep their memory alive.
+PARIS (AP) — Family by family, house by house, French police rounded up 13,000 people on two terrifying days in July 1942, dispatching them to Nazi death camps simply because they were Jewish.
+Eighty years later, France is honoring the victims, and trying to keep their memory alive.

-For the dwindling number of survivors of France's wartime crimes, a series of commemoration ceremonies Sunday were especially important.
-At a time of rising antisemitism and far-right discourse sugarcoating France's role in the Holocaust, they worry that history's lessons are being forgotten.

-A week of ceremonies marking 80 years since the Vel d’Hiv police roundup on July 16-17, 1942 culminated Sunday with an event led by Macron, who pledged that wouldn't happen ever again.

 Chantal Blaszka’s aunts and uncle were among the children rounded up: 6-year-old Simon, 9-year-old Berthe, 15-year-old Suzanne.
 Their names are now engraved on a monument at a garden where the velodrome once stood, along with some 4,000 other children targeted in the raids.
 Photos of the children hang from tree trunks, the result of years of painstaking research to identify and honor the long-anonymous victims.